keycloak/keycloak-community/design/pushed-authorization-requests.md

 ### The PAR endpoint

-(1) : Authenticate the client in the same way as at the authorization endpoint
+(1) : Authenticate the client in the same way as at the token endpoint

 (2) : Accept The OAuth 2.0 authorization request parameters